ManageIQ/manageiq-documentation/_includes/provider-ocp-add-container.md

 8. In the **Metrics** endpoint tab optionally configure the metrics service details:

-    1. Select a service type (Prometheus or Hawkular) or leave disabled
+    1. Select a service type (e.g.: Prometheus) or leave disabled

     2. Select a **Security Protocol** method to specify how to authenticate the service: